fsjohnhuang/iPromise/README.md

 iPromise v0.7.0
 ========

-iPromise is a standalone async library which implements the Promises/A+.
-Async codes are confusing because you will dump into the callback hell easily. iPromise improve the readability of async codes, and let us don't worry about the pain any more.<br/>
+**iPromise** is a standalone async library which implements the Promises/A+.
+Async codes are confusing because you will dump into the callback hell easily. iPromise improves the readability of async codes by saving us from the hell.<br/>

 ###In This Documentation
 [1.
 Getting Started](#getting-started)